 Our administrative staff members train Writing Consultants, teach courses, develop curriculum, research and publish in Rhetoric and Composition, initiate new programs, answer questions about Center policies and practice, and maintain the day-to-day operations of the Center.

 Assistant Director: Dr. Greer MurphyAdministrative Assistant: Lauren Morrison

-Our Writing Consultants are students from programs across CGU who are excellent writers.
+Our Writing Consultants are students from programs across CGU who are excellent writers and, more importantly, excellent teachers of writing.
 They have been writing at the graduate school level for at least one year and come highly recommended by their professors.
 All have had training in tutoring methods.
 Most have college teaching experience, and some are writing their Ph.D. dissertations.
 For more information about our Consultants, follow the bios below:

 Sulaiman Ahmad is an MA student in the Department of English pursuing a concentration in Hemispheric and Transnational Studies.
 His research broadly surrounds postcolonial theory, Lacanian psychoanalysis, Marxist theory, Africana Studies, and affect theory.
 Outside of academics, Sulaiman enjoys making music and studying the mechanics of both guitar amplifiers and pedals.